Authority Everyday Health Tender Blends Dog Food Review (Dry)

 star

-Authority Tender Blends dry product range is made up of 2 recipes which each receive the Dog Food Advisor’s rating, 2 stars.
+Authority Everyday Health Tender Blends dry product range consists of three recipes, each receiving the Dog Food Advisor’s rating of 3 stars.

 The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.